melvynator/ELK_twitter/README.md

       sudo systemctl start elasticsearch.service
       sudo systemctl stop elasticsearch.service

+(Note that the same steps can be used for Kibana and Logstash)

 You also need a twitter developer account => https://dev.twitter.com/resources/signup

 ## Getting started